-Our compensation structure is designed to contribute to the achievement of the Firm's short-term and long-term strategic and operational objectives.
-To discourage excessive risk-taking, the firm uses disciplined risk management, including capital-adjusted metrics and has compensation recovery and repayment policies in place, that allow for cancellation or recovery of both cash incentives and equity awards when warranted.

-In addition, our balanced total compensation program is comprised of a mix of fixed compensation (including base salary), and variable compensation in the form of cash incentives and long-term, equity based incentives that vest over time.

-In 2014, the UK Entities obtained the relevant shareholder approval in accordance with Article 94(1)g of CRD IV (and its local implementation) to pay employees, including senior management, a maximum ratio of fixed to variable compensation of 1:2.
+Our compensation structure is designed to contribute to the achievement of the Firm's short-termand long-term strategic and operational objectives, while avoiding excessive risk-taking inconsistent with the Firm's risk management strategy.
+This is accomplished in part through a balanced total compensation program comprised of a mix of fixed compensation (including base salary), and variable compensation in the form of cash incentives and long-term, equity based incentives that vest over time.
+In 2014, the Company obtained the relevant shareholder approval in accordance with Article 94(1)g of CRD IV (and its local implementation) to pay employees, including senior management, a maximum ratio of fixed to variable compensation of 1:2.